8 Reasons Why Your Internet is Slow (and How to Fix It)

-Slow or outdated devices
+7. You have slow or outdated devices

 The problem might not be with your internet connection—it might be with the device you use.
 Your computer, tablet, phone, or gaming console could be outdated and not capable of processing today’s Wi-Fi speeds.
-If that’s the case, you may be in need of an upgrade soon.

 If you have speed issues on a desktop or laptop, try power cycling the device.
-This clears the memory of any unnecessary junk, refreshes your connection, and cleans out unnecessary processes and temporary files.
+This clears the memory of any junk, refreshes your connection, and cleans out unnecessary processes and temporary files.
 Speed issues tend to happen due to an overworked processor, and a quick power cycle—shutting it down completely for 30 seconds—will “clear its head.”